-The 2nd Conference on Silly and Egregious Violations of Common Sense seeks to present exciting, entertaining, probably original research related to the practice of computer science without the limitations of common sense.
-Our goal is to bring together researchers from across the fields of computer science who have unconventional or nonsensical ideas that might not be accepted to other computer science conferences.
-SIGSEGV '17 will provide a high-baud-rate forum for presenting and discussing results, non-results, and half-baked ideas that further the expansion of the field of computer science beyond its traditional boundaries of sanity.
+The 3rd Conference on Silly and Egregious Violations of Common Sense seeks to present exciting, entertaining, probably original research related to the practice of computer science without the limitations of common sense.
+Our goal is to bring together researchers from across the fields of computer and information science who have unconventional or nonsensical ideas that might not be accepted to other technical conferences.
+SIGSEGV '18 will provide a high-baud-rate forum for presenting and discussing results, non-results, and half-baked ideas that further the expansion of the field of computing beyond its traditional boundaries of sanity.

 We solicit papers describing original and hopefully unpublished research including contributions to the area of nonsensical computer science.
 Striving for respectability and observing basic common sense has traditionally limited the scope of computer science research, so our conference accepts submissions from a wide range of topics.
 Subjects of interest include, but are not limited to: